spiffxp/kraken-ci/README.md

 Make sure Ansible, Terraform and [terraform-coreos-box](https://github.com/samsung-cnct/terraform-provider-coreosbox) are installed

 Create an env file or otherwise populate your environment with the required secrets and settings.
-In this example, we're setting `TEST_INSTANCE` to true to use 'test' letsencrypt certs instead of real certs.

     $ cat > .env-testpipe <<EOS
     export AWS_ACCESS_KEY_ID="<aws access key>"